A Collection of Short Stories

 - South America

-This project of Snippets is just beginning and the stories below are from a fraction of the books in my collection.
-Over time, I hope to re-read and extract many more interesting stories and include them here so this online e-book will expand.
+This project of “Snippets” is just beginning and over time, I hope to extract many more interesting stories and include them here so this e-book will expand.

 Below, text added by me will be in italics while text from the books will be in normal script.